publiccodenet/about/activities/communication/run-a-community-call.md

 The notetaker reworks the call notes into a call summary.

-The notetaker will share the call summary with people who were on the call for approval/amendment before:
+The notetaker shares the call summary with people who were on the call for amendment and approval before:

 * publishing on <blog.publiccode.net>
 * linking from any relevant GitHub issues or pull requests